grafana/k8s-monitoring-helm/examples/README.md

 Then, `helm template` is used to render the chart to produce `output.yaml`, which is what would be deployed to the Kubernetes cluster, given that values file.

-Then, we extract the Grafana Agent configuration files from the ConfigMap objects and save them as `metrics.river` and `logs.river`.
+Then, we extract the Grafana Alloy configuration files from the ConfigMap objects and save them as `metrics.alloy`, `events.alloy`, `logs.alloy`, and `profiles.alloy`.

 ![Process for generating example files](process.png)